Long Covid: What is it and what are the symptoms?

 Who gets long Covid and how common is it?

-This is really difficult to pin down at the moment, because doctors have only just started recording long Covid as an official diagnosis.
+This is really difficult to pin down at the moment, because doctors only recently started recording long Covid as an official diagnosis.

 However, there is a substantial body of research suggesting the condition becomes increasingly likely with age, and is twice as common among women.